 Let's quickly dive into the details:

 Kyiber, commonly known as Kibber or Kibber Khas village is a high altitude village in Spiti valley and acclaimed as the second highest motorable village in the world.
-Landscape of the village is captivating, it is surrounded by limestone rock mountains.
+The landscape of the village is captivating, it is surrounded by limestone rock mountains.

 With a population of under 400 people, Kibber is home to the magnificent snow leopards.
 The Himalayan Snow Leopard Research Center at Kibber has been instrumental in the conservation of the animal.
 People at Kibber do farming and livestock rearing for their livelihood.
 Not many areas in Spiti are fertile, Kibber is one of the high-yielding lands in the region.